cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 ## What is a package manager?

-Package managers are like an App Store for tweaks.
+Package managers are in some ways like an App Store for tweaks.
 They allow you to browse repositories (sometimes referred to as repos or sources) and download tweaks, apps, and other pieces of software for your jailbroken device.
 Most jailbreaks come pre-packaged with a package manager called Cydia.

 ### Cydia

 {% capture cydia %}
 Cydia has been around almost as long as jailbreaking iOS devices has.
-It's the package manager that's typically at the front of every jailbreak, however often mocked for its outdated design, abandonment by its creator, and slow performance.
+It's the package manager that's typically at the front of every jailbreak, however has since been abandoned by its creator.
+This package manager is unrecommended due to its outdated design and slow performance.
 {% endcapture %}

 <div class="notice--info">{{ cydia | markdownify }}</div>